-By dating the rocks in the ever-changing crust, as well as neighbors such as the moon and visiting meteorites, scientists have calculated that Earth is 4.54 billion years old, with an error range of 50 million years.
+By dating the rocks in Earth's ever-changing crust, as well as the rocks in Earth's neighbors, such as the moon and visiting meteorites, scientists have calculated that Earth is 4.54 billion years old, with an error range of 50 million years.

-How old are your rocks?
+How old are Earth's rocks?

-In an effort to calculate the age of the planet, scientists turned to the rocks that cover its surface.
+And in another effort to calculate the age of the planet, scientists turned to the rocks that cover its surface.
 However, because plate tectonics constantly changes and revamps the crust, the first rocks have long since been recycled, melted down and reformed into new outcrops.

 The rocks and zircons set a lower limit on the age of Earth of 4.3 billion years, because the planet itself must be older than anything that lies on its surface.

 In an effort to further refine the age of Earth, scientists began to look outward.
 The material that formed the solar system was a cloud of dust and gas that surrounded the young sun.
-Gravitational interactions coalesced this material into the planets and moons at roughly the same time.
+Gravitational interactions coalesced this material into the planets and moons at about the same time.
 By studying other bodies in the solar system, scientists are able to find out more about the early history of the planet.

-Although no rocks have been deliberately returned from Mars, samples exist in the form of meteorites that fell to Earth long ago, allowing scientists to make approximations about the age of rocks on the red planet.
+Although no rocks have been deliberately returned from Mars, samples exist in the form of meteorites that fell to Earth long ago, allowing scientists to make approximations about the age of rocks on the Red Planet.
 Some of these samples have been dated to 4.5 billion years old, supporting other calculations of the date of early planetary formation.

 Fifty thousand years ago, a rock hurled down from space to form Meteor Crater in Arizona.
 Shards of that asteroid have been collected from the crater rim and named for the nearby Canyon Diablo.
-In 1953, Clair Cameron Patterson measured ratios of lead isotopes in samples that put tight constraints on Earth's age.

 The Canyon Diablo meteorite is important because it represents a class of meteorites with components that allow for more precise dating.

-Samples of the meteorite show a spread from 4.53 to 4.58 billion years.
+In 1953, Clair Cameron Patterson, a renowned geochemist at the California Institute of Technology, measured ratios of lead isotopes in samples of the meteorite that put tight constraints on Earth's age.
+Samples of the meteorite show a spread from 4.53 billion to 4.58 billion years.
 Scientists interpret this range as the time it took for the solar system to evolve, a gradual event that took place over approximately 50 million years.